What is Precision Targeting in Channel Sales?

 - Vertical Specialization: Find partners with deep industry knowledge.
 Example: A manufacturing firm seeking partners for the automotive sector.

 - New Product Launch: Select partners aligned with new product capabilities.
-This helps with early adoption.
+Early adoption is helped by this.

 - Competitive Displacement: Target partners currently working with competitors.
 Offer a superior value proposition.